Purecontrol/purestochastic/docs/source/index.rst

 .. warning::
    At present, the library is only constructed for the regression problem.
 At future, it can be adapted to the classification problem.

+Purestochastic has its documentation hosted on Read the Docs.